JonnySB/makers-bnb/README.md

-# makers-bnb
+# MakersBnB

-## About
+## What is MakersBnB?

+MakersBnB is a limited-functionaity copy of the concept behind the AirBnB platform.
+The predominant focus was on using Python and Flask to create a website that, coupled with a postgres backend, is able to persist data and inject it into the static html pages using the jinja template engine.
+To create a basic UI, a bootstrap theme was used.

+## How was MakersBnB developed?

-Initially started as a group project with 5 other developers on the Makers Software Engineering Bootcamp, and later taken further as a way to experiment with additional Flask concepts myself, makers-bnb started life as an opportunity to learn about managing source control when working as part of an engineering team (i.e. creating feature branches, pull requests, holding code reviews and ultimately merging to main).
-In addition, having started with user stories, the project provided an opportunity to plan how a team can approach a project such that all developers are able to remain productive.
+Initially started as a group project with 5 other developers on the Makers Software Engineering Bootcamp, and later taken further as a way to experiment with additional Flask concepts myself, MakersBnB started life as an opportunity to learn about managing source control when working as part of an engineering team (i.e. creating feature branches, pull requests, holding code reviews and ultimately merging to main).
+In addition, having started with user stories, we planned our work such that all developers were able to remain productive.
 I.e. using agile methodologies, converting user stories to tickets (creating vertical slices of work to avoid inter-feature dependencies and blocking) and agreeing important information ( such as variable naming, database structure etc.) beforehand.

 After the week long project, I decided to continue building out the project to include a database backed booking management system, and to incorporate